 The Cinema at the Courthouse Hotel shows a cult movie every Sunday.
 The luxurious leather seats each have their own armrests and fold-out tables.
 Additionally, the walls are plush suede, adding a resplendent retro ambience to an evening out at the movies.

-Take in London’s Most Vibrant Street Art Scene
+Check out London’s Most Vibrant Street Art Scene

 If you have an interest in street art, Shoreditch is the best area in London to make tracks to.
 The street art is, in fact, abundant in the area.
 Street art tours are available for those who want to find out more about the background of the art and the artists.
 If you are heading out on your own, allow plenty of time as there is much to discover.
 Focus in and around the streets of Brick Lane, Shoreditch High Street, Fashion Street, Princelet Street and Great Eastern Street.
 Furthermore, check out the nooks, crannies, alleyways and courtyards – striking street art is hidden in every crevice of Shoreditch.